ReproNim/reprostim/README.md

 end of experimental runs.
 There are also helper tools for identifying experimental runs and matching them to the parent experimental paradigm and neuroimaging data acquisitions.

+# Installation and configuration

+TODO

+- Build (per above) and install in the PATH
+- TODO: cron job
+- TODO: add user/group
+- TODO: Add `udev.d` to provide proper ownership to the device file
+- ...
+- [Parsing/repro-vidsort](./Parsing/repro-vidsort) script (has hardcoded paths) sorts from `incoming/` to folders per DICOM accession
+-